wendelb/ztdns/README.md

 # ZerotierDNS

 ztDNS is a dedicated DNS server for a ZeroTier virtual network.
+This project is a fork from the original one, which you can find [here on github](https://github.com/uxbh/ztdns)

 ## Overview